Perlmutter Cancer Center Survivorship Program

 We know that the end of treatment does not signal the end of cancer’s impact on your life.
 The effects can linger, and they can be both physical and emotional.
 Our Cancer Survivorship Program at NYU Langone’s Perlmutter Cancer Center provides support and services designed to help you transition to life after treatment.
-Our program is led by Dr. Marleen Meyers and supported by nurse practitioners, oncology nurses, social workers, registered dietitians, and integrative medicine specialists.
+Our program is led by Dr. Marleen Meyers and supported by nurse practitioners, oncology nurses, social workers, registered dietitians, and integrative health specialists.

 Optimizing Physical and Emotional Health